roolebo/tianocore.github.io/How-to-debug-OVMF-with-QEMU-using-GDB.md

 ### Invoking GDB
 In the terminal(2) prompt
 1. Change to the directory where the `hda-contents` is located
 2. Invoke GDB with the source layout window using `bash$ gdb --tui` .
+At first there will be nothing in the source window.
-3. Load your UEFI Application .efi with the `file` command.
+3. Load your UEFI Application SampleApp.efi with the `file` command.
 ```
 (gdb) file SampleApp.efi
 Reading symbols from SampleApp.efi...(no debugging symbols found)...done.